 The Launch360 crew will be unable to answer any questions on launch day due to low connectivity at the viewing site.

-We’ve been working hard to complete our launch viewing guide and should hopefully have it up in May.
+We’ve been working hard to complete our launch viewing guide and should hopefully have it up within the next couple weeks.

 Like and follow our social media for future spaceflight updates and launch VR experiences!

 Launch360 is NOT responsible for the development and/or launching of these spacecraft and have no control over launch dates, times, or frequency.
 Launch dates/times are always subject to change!